mike648/documentation/content/applications/marketing/events/create_events.rst

   in Odoo.
 If this field is left blank, the event can be published on *all* websites in the database.
 To learn more, refer to the :doc:`Multiple websites
   <../../websites/website/configuration/multi_website>` documentation.
 - :guilabel:`Venue`: enter the pertinent event venue details in this field.
+This field relies on the records present in the *Contacts* application, which pulls pertinent information into the form.
+  Alternatively, :guilabel:`Venue` information can be manually added in this field, as well.
+At the very least, there **must** be a venue name, address, city, zip code/region, and country entered.
 - :guilabel:`Exhibition Map`: if desired, click the :guilabel:`Upload your file` button to upload an image of the event venue map.
 - :guilabel:`Limit Registrations`: if this checkbox is ticked, a limit to the amount of